Ram-india/20min_array_methods_1/README.md

       1) The min() and max() methods do just what they suggest: They return either the lowest number of

       2) the numbers passed to it (min) or the largest number of the numbers passed to it (max).

+## 9) Day-09:- forEach()

+   * The forEach method executes a provided function once for each array element.

+   *The forEach() method does not actually return anything but 'undefined.'
+It mutates each array element and is done, discarding the return value.

+## 10) Day-10:- map()

+   * The map() method creates a new array with the results of calling a function for every array element.

+   * That sounds sort of like the forEach method right?
+Well, there is a subtle, yet important, difference.
+      The forEach() method does not actually return anything but 'undefined.'
+It mutates each array element and is done, discarding the return value.
+An example may be something like iterating over each array element and saving the mutated values to a database....and done.
+   * On the other hand, the map() method iterates over an array, transforms each element of the array, and returns a new array with the transformed values!!
+This      new  array is the same size and does not discard any element like filter() method does.

+   * Now what parameters do you think the map() method uses?
+Take a guess.
+You got it:
+      1) element - the current element being processed in the array.
+      2) index - the array index of the current element.
+      3) arr - the original array object

+   ### Important Recap

+   * The difference between map() and forEach() is that map actually returns something (a new array), while the forEach() method returns nothing (undefined).

+   * This is key.
+Once you have that, just remember that map() iterates over an array, calling a function foreach element, and returning the transformed elements into a new array of the same size.